Substitute Sergio Aguero earned Argentina a point against Bolivia with a stunning strike in the second half in the opening game of the Copa America.

 After a surprising move by Batista with the Inter midfielder playing well, an even more surprising moment occurred three minutes in.

-As the Bolivians celebrated on the sideline, the breathe seemed to be taken out of the fans of the home side filled into the Estadio Unico.
+As the Bolivians celebrated on the sideline, the breath seemed to be taken out of the fans of the home side filled into the Estadio Unico.

 With their backs against the wall, the frustration began to build.
 Lavezzi drilled two balls into the stands.
 Di Maria's pace and ability to embarrass defenders was absent.